Short Second Moment Bound for GL(2) $L$-functions in $q$-Aspect: Reduction of Theorem to Theorem

-Now, for $S_0(N,\alpha)$, we note that it suffices to consider the sum for the terms with $m>n$, as the sum for the terms with $m<n$ is just the complex conjugate of the $m>n$ sum.
+Now, for $S_0(N,\alpha)$, we note that it suffices to consider the sum for the terms with $m>n$, since the sum for the terms with $m<n$ is just the complex conjugate of the $m>n$ sum.